axoflow/axosyslog-core-docs/content/filterx/_index.md

 ## Filterx statements

 A filterx block contains one or more filterx statements.
 The order of the statements is important, as they are sequentially processed.
-If any of the statements is false (or results in an error), {{< product >}} drops the message from that log path.
+If any of the statements is falsy (or results in an error), {{< product >}} drops the message from that log path.

 Filterx statements can be one of the following: